amphoradata/amphoradata.github.io/docs/guides/quickstart-login.md

 ---
 id: quickstart-login
-title: Signing up
+title: Sign up
-sidebar_label: Signing up
+sidebar_label: Sign up
 ---

 Signing up to Amphora Data is an easy process that takes less than 60 seconds.